dominictarr/level-queue/README.md

 This module can be used to add job queues to leveldb, and is especially useful if used with [level-hooks](https://github.com/dominictarr/level-hooks)

+## Stability

+Deprecated: Expect no more changes.
+Avoid using this module.

 ## Example

 ``` js